Omshakthy Homes - Brand Logo

 Procedure to Apply for a Patta

-You can also apply for a Patta online through the Tamil Nadu e-Services portal:
+You can apply Patta online from the Tamil Nadu e-Services portal, as follows:

-• Apply and note down the reference number to track the Patta application status.
+• Submit application and take note of reference number to track your Patta application status

 How to Check Patta Status Online?

-• Enter district, taluk, village, and survey number.
+• Fill in your district, taluk, village, and survey number.

 Frequently Asked Questions